astrdino/UNIUNI-DSP-DriverPerformance/README.md

 - Continue, handling "Insert" action

-03/11/24 (Deployed on Vercel) -------
+03/11/24 (Deployed on Vercel)

 - Data Structure

   - The workflow of receiving new RD ASMNT

-- Resolved updating latest day and batch number in db once get new RD ASMNT
+- Update latest day and batch number in the database once get new RD ASMNT
   - current setup:
-    1. All B-D in 2024 will be mapped in database if db is empty
+    1. All B-D 100 days prior to current day will be mapped in database if database is empty
-    2. If db is not empty, only update the missing B-D
+    2. If database is not empty, only update the missing B-D
     3. If first a couple of rows are recorded, the other after them won't get updated.

 03/13/2024

-- Function "Upload Order List to Supabase Storage"
+- Handle Upload Order List to Supabase Storage
-  - Multiple conditions (Datepicker + File uploading)

 03/14/2024

-- Added one more column in supabase so two different batch number will be placed in seperated column
+- Data Structure

   - One BatchNum One Column

+- Condition Check
-- Check in the supabase table if the given vaue is stored in any columns
+  - If the given value is stored in any columns
-- Logic Check if the batch in the sheet is corresponding manually
+  - If the batch in the sheet matches with the reality

 03/15/2024

+- PostgreSql in Supabase
-- Create new tables by calling PostgreSQL function in React
+- Create new tables
-  - ...contain policies generating and RLS active
+- Relative policies setup and active RLS

-03/16/2024
+03/16/2024 -----------

 - PostgreSQL function is working on SQL edition in Supabase but not return back to the Application end in react so I apply an alternative which simply utilizing "Select()", if the table not existed, specific type of error is thrown, otherwise is it existed